Skip to content

 Yes.
 Infrared heaters maintain background warmth efficiently and cycle on and off rather than running continuously overnight.

-Real-world experience: At Infrared Heating Supplies, we design and supply infrared heating systems for homes, commercial buildings, and heritage properties across the UK.
-Our recommendations are based on real installation data and practical performance, not theoretical figures.
+Real world experience: At Infrared Heating Supplies, we design and supply infrared heating systems for homes, commercial buildings, and heritage properties across the UK.
+Our guidance is based on real installations and measured performance.

-Reduce heating costs with correctly sized infrared heating
+Reduce winter heating costs with correctly sized infrared heating

 Running costs depend far more on heater sizing and control than headline energy prices.